 Kenninji has three gardens; Chou-on-tei, Dai-ou-en, and Circle-Triangle-Square gardens.
 In Chou-on-tei garden, three large vertical rocks and flat rocks are arranged on the moss-covered ground.
 This garden was designed in a way that the viewers can enjoy beautiful sceneries from any of the four sides.
 Dai-ou-en garden is a large and simple garden with raked gravel and several rocks laid out on small islands of moss.
 The Circle-Triangle-Square garden represents three elements of nature which consist of the universe; the circle for water, the square for ground, and the triangle for fire.
-In this garden, the circle is expressed with a round moss island and raked pattern of the gravel, the square is expressed with a well, and the triangle is expressed with white sand.
+In this garden, the circle is expressed with a round moss island and a raked pattern of the gravel, the square is expressed with a well, and the triangle is expressed with white sand.

 Admission fee ¥500

 How to get to Kenninji Temple

 10 minute walk from Gion Shijo Station & Kawaramachi Station.

 Founded in 1319, Daitoku-ji temple is a large walled-in temple complex made up of almost two dozen Zen sub-temples and it is one of the best places to see several styles of Japanese gardens.
 The most famous sub-temple is Daisenin, open to the public around the year.
 Daisenin is home to several beautiful rock gardens wrapped around the temple buildings, the gardens are one of the most highly-regarded in Japan.